Rethinking player evaluation in sports: Goals above expectation and beyond: Methodological framework

 Under the null hypothesis of interest $H_0: \beta = 0$, the score can be computed as

-where $\hat h(Z_j) = \text{expit} (Z_j^{\top}\hat \gamma)$, and $\hat \gamma$ denotes the maximum likelihood estimate of the (vector-valued) parameter $\gamma$ under $H_0$.
-Since $X_j$ is a binary variable that is only one when the player of interest was the shooter of shot $j$, GAX is exactly the score from a logistic regression model under $H_0$, when using a logistic regression model to fit the xG model.
+where $\hat h(Z_j) = \text{expit} (Z_j^{\top}\hat \gamma)$ is an estimator of $h(Z) \coloneqq \Ex[Y \given Z]$ (which, under $H_0$, no longer depends on $X^p$), and $\hat \gamma$ denotes the maximum likelihood estimate of the (vector-valued) parameter $\gamma$ under $H_0$.
+Since $X^p_j$ is a binary variable that is only one when the player of interest $p$ was the shooter of shot $j$, GAX is exactly the score from a logistic regression model under $H_0$, when using a logistic regression model to fit the xG model.
 This connection allows for a deeper understanding of GAX and additionally provides a new interpretation.
 On the one hand, we see that GAX is intimately related to the score of a player's effect parameter, thereby allowing for valid uncertainty quantification and significance testing in model \eqref{eq:lrm}.
 On the other hand, instead of trying to interpret GAX, we can equivalently analyze the coefficient $\beta$ from \eqref{eq:lrm}, i.e.~the effect of a player on the log odds of scoring a goal from a shot, while accounting for the circumstances $Z$ of the shot.

 Although the above connection reveals interesting insights into GAX, several problems remain.
 First, the linear model assumptions underlying the logistic regression model are unrealistic and do not capture the complexity of shots.
 This problem is backed up by the literature on xG models, which suggests that flexible non-linear machine learning models outperform the classical logistic regression model \citep{RD20,AB21}.
 Furthermore, traditional xG models consider only shot-specific variables, leading to potential biases by ignoring contextual factors such as team strengths, goalkeeper strengths, and other potential player-specific effects, as criticized by \citet{DR24}.
 Accounting for these additional factors in the logistic regression model increases the problem's dimensionality drastically, potentially invalidating the inference on player effects.
 Finally, using the modern approach of computing GAX by learning the xG model via machine learning methods, i.e.~considering a score of the form